Danielpark1239/FileDirectoryTree/README.md

-In the assignment, we were given various header files and other modules that we used in the final executable, but I'm pretty sure I'm not allowed to share those, so I just included the code that I wrote.
+In the assignment, we were given various header files and other modules that we used in the final executable, but I'm pretty sure I'm not allowed to share those, so I just included the code that my partner and I wrote.